4 First Steps With Your Data

 Name: income, dtype: float64

-The Census Bureau did not ask about the income of children under the age of 15 just like they did not ask about their marital status.
+It turns out that the Census Bureau did not ask about the income of children under the age of 15 just like they did not ask about their marital status, but they coded income as missing.

 You should also consider relationships between missing values.
 In this data set, people with a missing value of income also have a missing value for marital_status because both variables were not collected for children under the age of 15.
 But in many data sets there are direct relationships between missing values.
 For example, if a subject could not be located in a wave of a survey then they may have missing values for all the variables for that survey wave.